 Sausage-Hash Brown Breakfast Casserole

-Combine frozen hash brown potatoes with sausage, eggs, and cheese for a hearty, 5-star-rated breakfast or brunch casserole that can be prepped ahead and baked the next morning.
+This is one of our top-rated recipes for a reason: It's easy, it's quick, and it's absolutely delicious.
+Combine frozen hash brown potatoes with sausage, eggs, and cheese for a hearty, 5-star breakfast or brunch casserole that can be prepped ahead and baked the next morning.
 Sauté one large onion and one bell pepper in the pork drippings for extra flavor and color.
 Tip from the recipe developer: To make mini frittatas, cook in 6-inch cast-iron skillets for 30 minutes at 375.
 Top with sliced avocados, pico de gallo, and a dollop of sour cream and sprinkle with green onions.

 Pan-Seared Strip Steak

 This fantastic strip steak is the perfect dinner for date night or any special occasion that deserves something extra delicious on the table.
 A little butter adds richness and keeps the leaner-than-usual beef moist without adding much in the way of total fat.
-However, a word of caution: this recipe is smoky!
+Don't know how to cook steak on the stove?
+No worries!
+Not only is this one of our best steak recipes, it's incredibly easy.
+However, a word of caution: This recipe is smoky!
 Keep your exhaust fan on high or cook in a skillet on a hot outdoor grill.

 Traditional Sweet Potato Casserole

 Thanksgiving isn't complete without a homemade sweet potato casserole.
 Top this lightened version of an easy marshmallow sweet potato casserole recipe, topped with both marshmallows and toasted pecans.
 (For more classic dishes, visit our sweet potato recipes collection.)